generoi/bedrock/README.md

 - Prettier - [Installation](https://prettier.io/docs/en/editors.html)
 - EditorConfig - [Installation](https://editorconfig.org/#download)

-### Authenticate with satispress

-You will need to create a user-specific API key on satispress.generodigital.com.
-Note that the API key is used as the username and the password is always `satispress`.

-    composer config --global http-basic.satispress.generodigital.com <API-KEY> satispress

 ### Authenticate with fontawesome registry

 You will need an authentication token, we have a shared one added to LastPass/1Password.